toolleeo/cli-apps/README.md

 * [pcopy](https://github.com/binwiederhier/pcopy) - A temporary file host, nopaste and clipboard across machines.
 It can be used from the Web UI, via a CLI or without a client by using curl.
 * [progress](https://github.com/Xfennec/progress) - A tool to monitor the progress of common Coreutils command-line tools (`cp`, `mv`, `dd`, `tar`, `rsync`, etc.); it uses an ncurses interface to display the percentage of data copied; it works by reading from system files and retrieving the necessary information for the estimation.
 * [pycp](https://github.com/dmerejkowsky/pycp) - cp and mv with a progressbar.
-* [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
-Unlike others, you can not only recover deleted files but also overwritten data.
-* [rip](https://github.com/nivekuil/rip) - Safe and ergonomic alternative to rm.
-* [rmw](https://remove-to-waste.info/) - (ReMove to Waste) is a trashcan/recycle bin utility for the command line.
-It can move and restore files to and from directories specified in a configuration file.
 * [Snoop](https://github.com/Mandrew0822/Snoop) - A command-line utility for Linux that provides information about files in a directory.
-* [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.
 * [TUI Archiver](https://www.nexus0.net/pub/sw/tuiarchiver/) - A TUI/CLI application to list / manage archives.
 Can be used stand-alone and has some features for integrating with TUI file managers
 * [vidir](https://github.com/trapd00r/vidir) - vidir allows editing of the contents of a directory in a text editor.
 * [wfh](https://github.com/kzys/wfh) - Continuously watches your local directories and rsync them against a remote host.